 Frederick also works with many pop/rock singer-songwriters.
 In this context his playing typically melds deceptively simple grooves with a casual, loose feel that is executed with precision.
 He has performed on national and international tours with New York singer/songwriter Diane Birch as well as several television performances including The Tonight Show with Conan O’Brien.
 He has performed and recorded for artists such as Edie Brickell, DJ Logic, The Dirty Dozen Brass Band, the Reverend Jeff Mosier, the Reverend John Delore, Putnam Murdock, Dave Cieri, Steve Lewis, Kara Suzanne, King Wilkie, Yarn, The Kings County Caravan and countless others.

 Frederick has performed live broadcasts on various television and radio shows all across the US including NPR´s popular talk show Whad´ Ya Know hosted by Michael Feldman, NPR’s Mountain Stage, and NBC’s The Tonight Show with Conan O’Brien.

 Frederick has also written music for film, the most recent of which was debuted as part of Robert B. Lisek´s (artist, mathematician and founder of Fundamental Research Lab) FLOAT installation--an on-line community channel providing "experimental space" and a variety of user tools.
 The work was presented at Harvestworks Digital Media Art Center in New York City.

-Most recently, Frederick has recorded music for the Ken Burn's documentaries Prohibition, The Roosevelts, and The Vietnam War, as well as music for NBC Sports.
+Most recently, Frederick has recorded music for the Ken Burn's documentaries Prohibition, The Roosevelts, The Vietnam War, and The Mayo Clinic, as well as music for NBC Sports.